lsst-sqre/sqr-097/index.md

 ##### Query Submission

    - Client submits query with using sync API
+   - Existing CADC TAP services create a UWS job for synchronous queries as well, so we maintain this design and do the same
    - System (TAP) submits to QServ synchronous endpoint
-   - Existing CADC TAP services create a UWS job for synchronous queries as well, so we maintain this design and do the same.
-   - TAP Service waits for completion, and polls the QServ job status on regular intervals (HTTP GET /query-async/status/:queryId)
+   - TAP Service waits for completion and once results are returned updates the UWS job

 ##### Result Streaming

-   - Upon job completion, the TAP service requests the results from the QServ API
+   - Upon job completion, the QServ API streams the results back to the TAP service, which then returns these results to the user
    - The results are streamed directly to client in VOTable format
    - Connection maintained until complete